 Bottom Bride takes place in a world where weddings are fun, insect marriage is legal, and you can always count on the ones you love.
 It’s a dumb show that goes deep, zinging from inhibitionless drag to highfalutin queer theory.
 Both playful and mournful, the piece celebrates the messiness of communion while blending the format of the Christian, American wedding with drag, contemporary dance, karaoke, physical theater, audience participation, and queer ritual.
 It uses the knee-jerk sentimentality of weddings as a platform to explore the contemporary politics of queer intimacy.

 Bottom Bride has existed in three different iterations.
 In 2015, Silk first conceived of it as a 40 minute devised work and participatory performance with an ensemble cast.
 In 2016, Jenkin van Zyl translated this performance to video in a 20 minute high-pitched, high-camp trash film.
-As of March 2018, Silk is in the middle of reimagining the piece as a solo for galleries and theaters, with costumes by Salome Mallari and a score by Jules Litman-Clerper.
-This redevelopment has received support from HIT Gallery (SF), PAM (Los Angeles), SAFEhouse for the Arts (SF), and FLOCK (Portland).
+The piece is currently being redeveloped as a solo for galleries and theaters, with costumes by Salome Mallari and a score by Jules Litman-Cleper.

 August 2016, Berlin, Germany